In-home microplastics kit · tests sold separately

-The world’s first at-home microplastics kit.
+The world’s first in-home microplastics kit.
 Test your tap, your filter, bottled water, even your tea.
-Particles glow bright pink under the blue light.
-You upload the photos, we count them.
+Particles glow bright pink under the digital microscope.
+You see and count them yourself, in minutes.

 We make the invisible visible.